Dubai International City: History

-While Nakheel's intentions were to make low and medium-cost housing available to the masses (who were suffering due to the real-estate boom until mid-2008 and before the GFC) by providing medium and low-income earners with legal and decent housing instead of resorting to illegitimate villa sharing, Dubai was badly hit by the Global Financial Crisis.
-This led to a devaluation of rentals by 75–80% of their value in 2008.
+While Nakheel's intentions were to make low and medium-cost housing available to the masses (who were suffering due to the real-estate boom until mid-2008 and before the GFC) by providing medium and low-income earners with legal and decent housing instead of resorting to illegitimate villa sharing, Dubai was badly affected by the Great Recession.
+While Dubai International City was not immune to these effects, the extent of the impact varied across different communities and types of properties.
+Generally, rental values and property prices decreased during this period, but the market gradually stabilized and started recovering in the following years.
 Due to this sudden drop in prices, even the extremely lowest income group (laborers, truck drivers, taxi drivers) identified this area as a potential upgrade to their existing labor camps.
 Coupled with Nakheel's financial downfall, controls and checks over the city's security, compliance to regulations and maintenance of infrastructure were dropped beginning in January 2009 by the developer who used to control and maintain this earlier.

-In 2008, Nakheel's International City Development was questioned by news articles with controversies and issues.
-These articles claim International City has struggled with a poor reputation and negative press reports stemming from various issues including problems with its own sewage systems and the nearby sewage facility, access to the site, and a perceived lack of amenities.
-A follow-up poll from Emirates 24-7 revealed that a huge percentage – 91 percent – of readers showed “a marked aversion to investing in International City units.”
+In 2008, Dubai International City, like many other real estate developments in Dubai, faced challenges due to the Great Recession.
+Nakheel, the real estate developer associated with many iconic projects in Dubai, These articles claim International City has struggled with a poor reputation and negative press reports stemming from various issues including problems with its own sewage systems and the nearby sewage facility, access to the site, and a perceived lack of amenities.
+A follow-up poll from Emirates 24-7 revealed that a huge percentage – 91 percent – of readers showed "a marked aversion to investing in International City units."
 A considerable 67 percent said they "would not touch the place".
 This issue has been solved by 2012.

 Due to its proximity to the sewage treatment plant, and constant overflow, certain clusters like Morocco, Emirates and China are subjected to the odor of sewage when the wind direction changes at night.
 Traffic gridlocks have existed.